talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         - Obtained the course offering details (of their lab sessions) of the CAES courses using the timetable link
         - Some courses had multiple labs (both practicals and tutorials)
         - Cannot specify exact capacities as they are not specified in the timetables on the timetable site
+        - Only specified/processed the course offerings in the in Courses.xlsx input file for first year and second year CAES courses
+            - The Students input file we're given is for students doing first-year CAES courses (CAES want to do the sectioning for first year labs), and its highly unlikely that a student doing a first year CAES course will also be doing a third-year CAES course.
+And by searching through the
+            Students input file for each third year CAES course, there are very few students in that file that do them (if any), and the numbers are usually just 1 or 2 students.

 Order of run:\